hieudev/9dotskeyboard/README.md

 -Decimal Notation DC_... https://www.sciencebuddies.org/science-fair-projects/references/ascii-table

--Reserved internal IME functions
+-Reserved internal IME functions D_...
+RC_... (can be customized or ask for further funks)

-Edit yours and colaborate!
+Edit your codex and colaborate!